Jottinha/2FA-Email-Authentication/README.md

 - [x] Style css to the html authentication page.
 - [x] Function that checks if the user input code matches the sent email code.
 - [x] Function that send a request to the back-end to send an email.
-- [ ] Create a confirm text or a new page to show on screen that user made login.
+- [x] Create a confirm text or a new page to show on screen that user made register.

 ### Back-End